MaxEllsworth/EC530_Project/README.md

 # Installation

+Docker is required to run this application in a container (this is recommended).
+Docker version 20.10.7 was used when originally writing the code.
+Otherwise, python3 will suffice.

 Before running `docker.sh`, change directory into the `mongo-docker` directory and run `docker-compose up`.
 This will get the `mongodb` database up and running.

 This project is Dockerized in `Dockerfile`.
 It is recommended to run it using ./docker.sh, however the line in the `Dockerfile` with `CMD ["python3.8", "./src/api.py"]` will need to be updated in the event that you want to run an alternative application.